Biden to restore 3 national monuments cut by Trump

 “Thank you, President Biden,” Rokala said in a statement.
 “You have listened to Indigenous tribes and the American people and ensured these landscapes will be protected for generations to come.”

 Trump’s cuts ironically increased the national attention to Bears Ears, Rokala said.
-She called on the federal government to increase funding to manage the landscape and handle growing crowds.
+She called on the federal government to boost funding to manage the landscape and handle growing crowds.

-Haaland, the first Indigenous Cabinet secretary, traveled to Utah in April to visit the monuments, becoming the latest federal official to step into what has been a yearslong public lands battle.
-Haaland submitted her recommendations on the monuments in June.
+Haaland, the first Native American Cabinet secretary, traveled to Utah in April to visit the monuments, becoming the latest federal official to step into what has been a yearslong public lands battle.
+She submitted her recommendations on the monuments in June.

+In a statement Thursday, Haaland said she had the “distinct honor to speak with many people who care deeply about this land” during her Utah trip.

+“The historical connection between Indigenous peoples and Bears Ears is undeniable; our Native American ancestors sustained themselves on the landscape since time immemorial, and evidence of their rich lives is everywhere one looks,” said Haaland, a member of the Laguna Pueblo in New Mexico.

-The Bears Ears buttes, which overlook a grassy valley, are considered a place of worship for many tribes, according to Pat Gonzales-Rogers, executive director of the Bears Ears Inter-Tribal Coalition.
+The Bears Ears Inter-Tribal Coalition, which pushed for its restoration, has said the monument’s twin buttes are considered a place of worship for many tribes.
 The group incudes the Hopi Tribe, Navajo Nation, Ute Mountain Ute Tribe, Pueblo of Zuni and Ute Indian Tribe.

-Hopi Chairman Timothy L. Nuvangyaoma called Biden’s action a “significant step forward.”

-“We do need to protect these sacred sites that not only the Hopi tribe but other tribes find significant within their history,” he told Indigenous news outlet Indian Country Today.
+“President Biden did the right thing restoring the Bears Ears National Monument,” Shaun Chapoose, coalition member and chairman of the Ute Indian Tribe Business Committee, said in a statement.
+“For us, the Monument never went away.
+We will always return to these lands to manage and care for our sacred sites, waters and medicines.”

 The Trump administration’s reductions to Bears Ears and Grand Staircase-Escalante paved the way for potential coal mining and oil and gas drilling on lands that were previously off-limits.
 However, activity was limited because of market forces.